Adoption in Nevada

 - Birth parents planning adoption for their child

-- Families interested in adopting waiting special needs children; and healthy infants
+- Families interested in adopting special needs children or newborns

 - Families interested in private/independent, interstate or international adoptions

-- Adult adopted persons (provided either through the Nevada Adoption Registry and/or the child welfare office or licensed private agency who handled their adoption)
+- Adult adopted persons can request non-identifying information (provided either through the Nevada Adoption Reunion Registry or the licensed private agency who handled their adoption)

-- Relatives related within the third degree of consanguinity of an adult adopted person (generally provided through the Nevada Adoption Registry)
+- Relatives related within the third degree of consanguinity of an adult adopted person can register to share contact information (this service is provided through the Nevada Adoption Reunion Registry)

 Services offered may vary from agency to agency, so you are encouraged to contact your local public child welfare agency or licensed child placing agency directly for more specific information.
 Few, if any, infants without special needs are available for adoption through the public agencies.
 Families interested in this type of adoption usually consider other options such, as international or private adoption.
 A list of public and private agencies is provided for your convenience on subsequent pages.